Telesphore-Uwabera/EcoRwanda-Conservation-Portal/README.md

 All users (administrators, researchers, volunteers, and park rangers if created by an admin) can log in through the main login portal at `http://localhost:3000/auth/login` using their registered email and password.

 ---
 **Note on Password Hashing:** If you encounter "Invalid email or password" errors after manually inserting users, it's often due to discrepancies in bcrypt hashing.
-The recommended approach for an initial admin is direct DB insertion, and for other roles (and subsequent admins), use the application's own registration/admin tools to ensure correct hashing.
+The recommended approach for an initial admin is direct DB insertion via the methods above, and for other roles (and subsequent admins), use the application's own registration/admin tools to ensure correct hashing.

 **Troubleshooting `&&` in PowerShell:**
 If you're using PowerShell and encounter errors with commands like `cd backend && npm start`, you need to run them separately: